Guests with Mobility Impairments

 “Hope Springs,” a sensory mosaic funded by a generous grant from the Utah Division of Arts and Museums, and created by community artist Roger Whiting and the children of Matt’s Place.

 The following social story is designed for guests with Autism Spectrum Disorders to enhance their Zoo experience, but may be used by anyone.
 Please note that some attractions, such as the Zoofari Express, close seasonally, and that some exhibits may be loud on days that are crowded.
 A list of helpful hints at the end of the story can help caregivers better prepare for a Zoo visit.
 If you have any questions about your visit on a particular day, feel free to call member services at (801) 584-1700 to get up-to-date information.

-Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums, are available for checkout at Guest Services on a first-come-first-serve basis.
+Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums and the R. Harold Burton Foundation, are available for checkout at Guest Services on a first-come-first-serve basis.
 Each kit includes a number of items that may be helpful for visiting the Zoo with a child with special needs (see below for backpack inventory).
 Kits are free for checkout during your Zoo visit, but require a valid driver’s license and contact information to ensure the backpacks are returned for use for future guests.
 We recommend renting a wagon or bringing your own so as to lay out the items in the backpack and have easier access to them during your visit.